hclarke/blog/content/fsck/fsck.md

 Then I looked up the GUID partition table on wikipedia.
 Looks like I had the id for apple's older filesystem, and maybe I should be using the newer one

-So I re-added the partititon again, triple checking that I got the sizes right, and typed it in right
+So I re-added the partition again, triple checking that I got the sizes right, and typed it in right

 It worked!